axiros/terminal_markdown_viewer/README.md

 Markdown is actually simple enough to be well displayed on modern (256 color) terminals (except images that is).

-Here a styling result of mdv, which is a terminal markdown viewer:

 ![img](https://github.com/axiros/terminal_markdown_viewer/blob/master/samples/1.png)

 from